pytries/datrie/README.rst

 * keys must be unicode (no implicit conversion for byte strings under Python 2.x, sorry);
 * values must be integers 0 <= x <= 2147483647;
-* insertion time is not benchmarked and optimized (but it shouldn't be slow);
 * it doesn't work under pypy+MacOS X (some obscure error);

 Contributing